xCryptik/developer-rig/README.md

 _I get an error when pulling in the example project!_

-> Ensure that Git is in your PATH variables by attempting to run "git" at your commmand line.
-If that works, also ensure that the local folder does not currently exist.
+> Ensure that Git is in your PATH variable by attempting to run "git" at your commmand line.
+If that works, also ensure that you don't already have the example project folder.

 _The Developer Rig stops running unexpectedly in Local Mode._

 > Try deleting the `node_modules` directory and rerunning `yarn install`.

+_I recently updated Windows and now the scripts don't run._

+> Turn on "Developer mode" in the "For developers" settings.
+(Press Windows-X and select "Settings".
+"For developers" is under "Update &amp; security".)
+Also, ensure the last checkbox on that page (the one for PowerShell script execution policy) is checked.